Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Technical Details

 and $(\boldsymbol{D}^{\top})^{\dagger} = (\boldsymbol{D}^{\dagger})^{\top} = (\boldsymbol{D} \boldsymbol{D}^{\top})^{-1} \boldsymbol{D}$, which implies that

 The bias for the estimand of interest is given by

-where $K_{bb} := \boldsymbol{D} \boldsymbol{D}^{\top}$, and thus the first term $(I)$ is identifiable as our bias correction.
-The remaining two terms, $(II)$ and $(III)$, are not identifiable and therefore we will bound them to create regions for the confounding bias that are compatible with the negative control conditions.
-Before bounding these terms, it is helpful to write $(II)$ as
+where $K_{bb} := \boldsymbol{D} \boldsymbol{D}^{\top}$, and thus the first term (I) is identifiable as our bias correction.
+The remaining two terms, (II) and (III), are not identifiable and therefore we will bound them to create regions for the confounding bias that are compatible with the negative control conditions.
+Before bounding these terms, it is helpful to write (II) as

 where $\alpha_j$ is the $j$th element of the $J$-dimensional row vector $K_{ab} (\boldsymbol{D} \boldsymbol{D}^{\top})^{-1} = K_{ab} K_{bb}^{-1}$.
 We know that, for $j=1,\cdots,J$,